konveyor/tackle-windup-api/README.md

 ## Summary

-The Windup API component is a Kubernetes application meant to provide access to information created from Windup's rules execution during an analysis.
+The Tackle Windup API component is a Kubernetes application meant to provide access to information created from Windup's rules execution during an analysis.
 The project and the code are at an ***early development stage*** so keep in mind the API endpoints are not stable yet but in tech preview.
-That's why we would like to listen to your feedback opening a new [Issue](https://github.com/windup/windup-api/issues) to tell us what went well and what can be improved.
+That's why we would like to listen to your feedback opening a new [Issue](https://github.com/konveyor/tackle-windup-api/issues) to tell us what went well and what can be improved.
 Please check frequently for updates and new features additions.

 ## Features